M01010100/CS_522_Networks/Midterm/README.md

 #### **Message Boundaries**
 - No explicit message framing protocol
 - Relies on line-buffered input (`fgets()`)
-- Large messages could be fragmented by TCP
+- TCP may fragment large messages across multiple `recv()` calls
+- Messages limited to 1024 bytes
-- Consider adding length prefix for production use
+- Consider adding length prefix for production: `[4-byte length][payload]`

 #### **Wire Format**
 ```
+Client -> Server:
+  [Encrypted Username]           (on first message only)
-[Encrypted Payload]
+  [Encrypted Message]            (subsequent messages)

+Server -> Client:
+  [Encrypted Timestamp + Username + Message]

+Example encrypted packet:
+  0x4F 0x2A 0x1B ... (encrypted bytes)
 ```
 - No header, just encrypted content
-- No sequence numbers or checksums
+- No sequence numbers or checksums (relies on TCP)
-- Sender doesn't know if message arrived intact
+- Sender doesn't know if message was successfully broadcast
 - Consider adding application-level acknowledgments

+#### **Broadcasting Behavior**
+- Messages sent from Client A go to ALL other clients (B, C, D...)
+- Sender does NOT receive their own message (no echo)
+- Server shows message on console but doesn't send it back
+- Join/leave notifications sent to ALL clients except the one joining/leaving

 ## License